ickb/proposal/README.md

 Of course this heuristic must take in account and shape appropriately big outflow events of CKB such as a bank run or in general withdrawals of size comparable to the deposit pool.

+### Incentivization Layer's Interface

+Strictly speaking the Incentivization Layer is considered an internal layer, as it cannot meet the needs of some categories of users.
+For this reason exists the Periphery Layer, but some users may still want to interact directly with it.

+As a smart contract it will offer these views:

+- **Base Exchange Rate**: A view of the CKB/CKB++ Exchange Rate as defined by Core Layer, as derived from the [the formula itself](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0023-dao-deposit-withdraw/0023-dao-deposit-withdraw.md#calculation).
+- **CKB to CKB++ Exchange Rate**: A view of the current CKB to CKB++ exchange rate for a certain amount of CKB as defined by Incentivization Layer, so inclusive of current incentives and disincentives.
+- **CKB++ to CKB Exchange Rate**: A view of the current CKB++ to CKB exchange rate for a certain amount of CKB++ as defined by Incentivization Layer.

+Moreover it will offer these methods:

+- **Exchange CKB into CKB++**: A method to exchange CKB into CKB++.
+It specifies the worst exchange rate the user is willing to accept, basically a [fill or kill limit order](https://www.investopedia.com/terms/f/fok.asp).
+This method wraps the Core Layer's deposit.
+- **Exchange CKB++ into CKB**: A method to exchange CKB++ back into CKB, as before it specifies the worst exchange rate the user is willing to accept.
+This method wraps the Core Layer's withdrawal request.
+For the second step the user should be able to perform in autonomy the withdrawal itself.

+To enable the user accessibility of these functionalities there will be both a user friendly webpage and a stand-alone script.
+Both of these will provide off-chain utilities for gradually exchanging CKB and CKB++, this will happen by keeping the browser tab open or the stand-alone script running.

 ## Periphery Layer

 ### Taking Care of User Needs